sbt alternatives and similar packages

 dregrex

-Dregex is a JVM library that implements a regular expression engine using deterministic finite automata (DFA).
+dregex is a Java library that implements a regular expression engine using deterministic finite automata (DFA).
 It supports some Perl-style features and yet retains linear matching time, and also offers set operations. -

 pos

-Macro based print debugging.
+Macro based print debugging for Scala code.
 Locates debug statements in your IDE.
 Supports logging. -

 Giter8